-Reactors (approximately 45 MVAR1) for the Generation Provider's wind generating plant to maintain a power factor within the range of 0.95 leading to 0.95 lagging near minimum generation levels, measured at the POI.
-This would be needed whenever the Generation Provider's facilities are off-line or generating at very low levels while the facility is connected to the POI.
+- Inductive reactors (approximately 45 MVAR1) for the Generation Provider's wind generating plant to maintain a power factor within the range of 0.95 leading to 0.95 lagging near minimum generation levels, measured at the POI.
+This would be needed whenever the Generation Provider's facilities are off-line or generating at very low levels while the facility is connected to the POI. - Switchable capacitive reactors at up to three different locations between the POI, CCWE1 and CCWE2.
+In the re-study, the analysis indicated that a total of approximately 165 MVAR of switched capacitors will be needed to meet the voltage criteria at the POI when the combined Cedar Creek wind farms are operating near the 550 MW maximum generation capability.
+Of the 165 MVAR of switched capacitors, 90 MVAR will need to be located at or near the Keenesburg POI at a capacitor switching station that will be laid out as a 230 kV three breaker ring bus.

-More detailed studies must be performed by the Generation Provider to ensure that proposed wind generation facility will display acceptable performance during the commissioning testing.
+More detailed studies should be performed by the Generation Provider to ensure that proposed wind generation facility will display acceptable performance during the commissioning testing.

-The transient stability analysis consisted of applying three-phase faults with normal clearing at Keenesburg and at the Cedar Creek wind farm and single-line-to-ground faults with delayed clearing at Keenesburg, Ft.
-St. Vrain, and Green Valley with the GE WindBOOST control software modeled.
-For the three-phase faults with normal clearing, the system remained stable and all system oscillations damped out quickly with no criteria violations.
-Similarly, the system remained stable for single-line-to ground faults with delayed clearing at Keenesburg, Green Valley and Ft.
+The transient stability analysis consisted of applying three-phase faults with normal clearing at Keenesburg and the Cedar Creek wind farm and single-line-to-ground faults with delayed clearing at Keenesburg, Ft.
+St. Vrain and Green Valley.
+For the three-phase faults with normal clearing, the system remained stable and all system oscillations damped out quickly wih no criteria violations.
+Similarly, the system remained stable for delayed clearing analysis performed at Keenesburg, Green Valley and Ft.
 St. Vrain.

-Figure 1 is a conceptual one-line diagram of Keenesburg, CCWE1, and the proposed wind generation expansion project.
-Figure 2 describes the future Keenesburg Substation after the Ft.
-St. Vrain-Green Valley 230 kV line is looped into Keenesburg.
+Figure 1 below is a conceptual one-line of Keenesburg, CCWE1 and the proposed CCWE2 facility.
+Figure 2 describes the future Keenesburg Substation after the Ft.St.Vrain-Green Valley 230 kV line is looped into Keenesburg.

-1 The 45 MVAR of reactors would consist of 35 MVAR of reactors connected at the existing Cedar Creek facility (CCWE1) and 10 MVAR of reactors connected at the wind generation expansion facility.
+1 The 45 MVAR of inductive reactance consists of 35 MVAR of inductive reactance connected at the existing Cedar Creek facility (CCWE1) and 10 MVAR of inductive reactance connected at the expanded wind generation facility (CCWE2).